ChristopherJMiller/ArduinoGuitarHero/README.md

 #### Play!
 Boot up your game of choice, bind their functions to the keys, and enjoy!

-# Troubleshooting

-#### Inputs being dropped?
-Inputs seem delayed?
-The Wire library for Arduino actually runs at a lower clockrate than what is reccommended for the I2C clock speed (10kHz vs. 40kHz).
-This can be fixed by modifiying `twi.h` in `\Program Files\Arduino\hardware\arduino\avr\libraries\Wire\src\utility`.
-Change the define of TWI_FREQ from `100000L` to `400000L`.
-Save your change and open up the `ArduinoGuitarHero.ino` sketch.
-Generally, Arduino IDE and avrdude will compile the libraries only once to save time, which means compiling now will still use the slow version of `twi.h`.
-To remedy this, change your target Arduino device to a random other device and click Verify to compile but not attempt uploading.
-This will cause the IDE to rebuild the libraries.
-Then, swap back to Arduino Uno as your target platform and Verify again, which will again rebuild the libraries now for the Uno.
-With the Wire library now updated, upload the new code and libraries to the Arduino and convert it to a Joystick with UnoJoy.

 ## Credits and References
 - Huge thanks to WiiBrew for their wonderful information on [Guitar Hero Wii Guitars](http://wiibrew.org/wiki/Wiimote/Extension_Controllers/Guitar_Hero_(Wii)_Guitars)